ianozsvald/featherweight_web_api/README.md

 Expose Python functions (or class methods) as a web-enabled function for others to call

 > "I used your featherweight_api in order to deploy a phishing classifier as a prototype REST service.
-By using your API I definitely reduced the time to market a lot." - _Alejandro Correa Bahnsen, Lead Data Scientist at Easy Solutions, Colombia_
+By using your API I definitely reduced the time to market a lot." - _Alejandro Correa Bahnsen, Lead Data Scientist at Easy Solutions, Colombia (Feb 2016)_

 Goals:
 * Data scientist focused tool to publish simple APIs